 Authors: KATHLEEN RONAYNE and MICHAEL R. BLOOD

-Newsom stated that “No” is not the only content tonight at a press conference.
-“I want to highlight what we say “yes” to a state: We say yes for science, we say no to vaccines, and yes to ending the pandemic.
+Newsom stated that “No” is not the only word being said tonight.
+“I want you to concentrate on what we say ‘yes’ to a country: We say yes science, vaccines and ending the pandemic.

 The issue of recalling Newsom is now in the lead by two to one.
 This was before Tuesday’s live vote and the postal vote.
 The Democrats performed well.
 It may shrink over the next few days as the polling station statistics show, but Newsom cannot overcome this lead.

 In the event of a successful recall, Republican talk radio host Larry Elder would almost certainly replace Newsom.
 This result would give Sacramento an entirely different political worldview.

 The recall opened Newson’s response to the pandemic, including mandatory masks and vaccinations.
 Democrats celebrated the results as evidence showed that voters supported their approach.
 As the party prepares for next year’s midterm elections, this campaign tested whether the opposition to Trump and his right-wing politics are still driving forces for Democrats and Independents.

 Republicans wanted to prove that pandemic prevention measures taken in recent months have been frustrating and won’t keep Democrats away.
 The Republican Party gained back four seats in Congress last year.
 This success, which Republican leaders hope to achieve, shows that the state, which has been under Democratic control for over a decade, is now alive and well.

 But the recall of elections is an imperfect barometer—especially national trends.
 California’s ratio of Republicans and Democrats is almost 2 to 1.
 This means that the result might not translate into the governor of troubled states or reflect how voters will rate Congressmen next year.